CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/viral_transmission.md

-# Physics of the Model
+# Physics of Viral Transmission

 The CAiMIRA model mimics the physical process of viral transmission through five stages presented in the topmost part of Figure 1:
 Emission, removal, concentration, dose, and infection probability.